awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 For information about all Systems Manager commands you can run using the AWS CLI, see [the Systems Manager section of the *AWS CLI Command Reference*](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.

 **Important**
-As of January 10th, 2020, AWS CLI version 1\.17 and later no longer support Python 2\.6 or Python 3\.3\.
+Starting January 10th, 2020, AWS CLI version 1\.17 and later no longer support Python 2\.6 or Python 3\.3\.
 Since that date, the installer for the AWS CLI requires Python 2\.7, Python 3\.4, or a later version\.

 **To install or upgrade and then configure the AWS CLI**